 Millionaires may prefer private banks over personal banks.
 Private banking is typically designed to enhance and manage wealth for high-net-worth clients.

 Most people use personal banks to keep their money safe and pay their bills.
-You may be familiar with the options that many of the best banks offer, like checking and savings accounts, CDs, and money market accounts.
+Many of the best banks offer checking and savings accounts, CDs, and money market accounts.

 Bank of America offers various services to wealthy customers.
 However, Bank of America doesn't publish its minimum balance requirements for its private banking services.